Last Updated on September 18, 2023 by Jo Fitzsimons

 Create a DIY Prosecco tasting

 Find a local shop selling Prosecco, buy a few bottles and create your own tasting.
 All vineyards will have tasting notes on their website that you can look at to help you get a sense of what you’re sipping.
-No, it’s not the same as visiting the Prosecco region but it’s a damn site better than wandering around Trieste wondering ‘where are all the Prosecco vineyards’.
+No, it’s not the same as visiting the Prosecco region but it’s better than wandering around Trieste wondering ‘where are all the Prosecco vineyards’.
 Still feeling glum?
 Buy some local cheese and meats to pair with the wine if you want to perk yourself up a bit.
+Add in some fun drinking games or go in search of some Prosecco cocktails (but try to skip the hangover).

 Make a plan to return to the UNESCO World Heritage Prosecco region